microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 # Sentiment analysis with hotel reviews - processing the data

 In this section you will use the techniques in the previous lessons to do some exploratory data analysis of a large dataset.
-Once you have a good understanding of the usefulness of the various columns, you will learn how to remove the unneeded columns, calculate some new data based on the existing columns, and save the resulting dataset for use in the final challenge.
+Once you have a good understanding of the usefulness of the various columns, you will learn:

+- how to remove the unneeded columns
+- how to calculate some new data based on the existing columns
+- how to save the resulting dataset for use in the final challenge

 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/37/)